Union Railroad (Pittsburgh): Unique locomotive power

-The Union Railroad was unique given that it was basically a switching railroad and yet its loads were incredibly heavy made up of either; ore, coke, coal, slag or steel.
-This unique combination in addition to the steep grades around Pittsburgh demanded some special tractive force.
+The Union Railroad is unique in that it is a switching railroad, yet its loads are heavier than other switching railroads.
+Freight carried on the railroad includes iron ore, coke, coal, molten slag, and steel.
+This unique combination, in addition to the steep grades around Pittsburgh, demanded some special tractive force.

-In 1898 the largest locomotive of the time was built for the Union Railroad.
+In 1898, the largest locomotive of the time was built for the Union Railroad.
 This 2-8-0 had more weight on its drivers (208,000 pounds) than any built up to that time.
-This was locomotive 95 in the U.R.R. stable and according to the article was built by Pittsburg(h)(sic) Locomotive Works.
+This was locomotive 95 in the U.R.R. stable and, according to the article, was built by Pittsburg(h)(sic) Locomotive Works.

-In the 1930s the Lima Locomotive Works began to build oversized 0-6-0s for use on the URR.
+In the 1930s, the Lima Locomotive Works began to build oversized 0-6-0s for use on the URR.
 These were among the largest 0-6-0s ever built.

 The 0-10-2 wheel arrangement was named the Union type after the railroad and produced over 100,000 pounds of tractive effort.
 Built for the Union RR by the Baldwin Locomotive Works, they boasted the title of "largest steam switch locomotive ever produced".
 The Union RR took delivery of 10 such locomotives.
 Only one survives today and is on static display in Greenville, Pennsylvania, painted as Duluth, Missabe and Iron Range (DM&IR) #604.